AdityaPoluri/Latex_dia/README.md

 3) Copy the code in this python file and paste it in the command line of console and hit 'enter'.
-4) Paste the following in commandline of console and hit enter dlg=LatexObjectDialog(dia.active_display().diagram, dia.active_display().diagram)
+4) Paste the following in commandline of console and hit enter dlg=LatexObjectDialog(dia.active_display().diagram, dia.active_display().diagram) If you select the text images (that were created using this plugin), this will only those text objects.
+Otherwise it will load all the text objects created by this plugin.

 Help:
 Add button to add a new text object to the plugin GUI